mysociety/alaveteli/doc/manual/docs/running/upgrading.md

 Minor releases will be backwards compatible with the current major release version.

+## Major releases

+Major version increases (e.g. 0.1.2.4 &rarr; 0.2.0.0) will usually require further action.
+You should read the [`CHANGES.md`](https://github.com/mysociety/alaveteli/blob/master/doc/CHANGES.md) document to see what's changed since your last deployment, paying special attention to anything in the "Upgrade notes" sections.

+Only major releases may remove existing functionality.
+You will be warned about the removal of functionality with a deprecation notice in a minor release prior to the major release that removes the functionality.

 ## Run the post-deploy script

 Unless you're [using Capistrano for deployment]({{site.baseurl}}docs/installing/deploy/),